 Whether you want to rewatch Disney classics, see the latest releases, or immerse yourself in the Marvel and Star Wars universes, you can do that all for free on Disney Plus when you take out a new contract or upgrade with O2.
 You simply choose it as your Extra when you check out.

-When you sign up to a Vodafone Unlimited plan, in addition to unlimited data, you’ll get free access to either Amazon Prime Video or YouTube Premium for the length of your contract.
+When you sign up for a Vodafone Unlimited plan, in addition to unlimited data, you’ll get free access to either Amazon Prime Video or YouTube Premium for the length of your contract.

 What a perfect combination.
 Thousands of hours of great content for free and unlimited data, so you can enjoy it wherever you are.